Energy-Efficient Renovation and Building Policy

 8. Electronic Procurement: UKM uses an e-procurement system (eP@UKM) for efficient and transparent procurement processes.

-UKM Energy Management
+Energy Management at UKM

 • Energy-Efficient and Green Procurement: UKM procurement policies mandate the selection of energy-efficient products and technologies, such as solar panels, LED lighting, and other green technologies.
 This focus not only reduces energy consumption across campus facilities but also lowers operational costs, contributing to both environmental and economic sustainability.